Uganda updates July 2025

 Kristina Health Centre

-Did you know that KHC operates services outside of the main clinic building to build community and connect with the most rural?
+Did you know that the Kristina Health Centre operates services outside of the main clinic building to build community and connect with the most rural?
+These patients likely have never accessed care in their lives and have probably never attended an antenatal appointment!

-The Kristina Health Centre team conducts an ongoing outreach program that runs every Tuesday and Thursday to bring essential health services to up to 300 patients a month.
+The team at KHC conduct an ongoing outreach program that runs every Tuesday and Thursday to bring essential health services to up to 300 patients a month.

 Antenatal appointments are a key service on offer, with some of these outreach posts being 2.5 hours away in rural villages.
-In an effort to reduce the maternal mortality rate, and improve antenatal care (ANC) uptake, these villages are consulted and then put on a monthly roster to help each woman attend her 8 ANC appointments during pregnancy.
+In an effort to reduce the maternal mortality rate and improve antenatal care (ANC) uptake, toward the WHO recommended 8 per pregnancy, these villages are consulted and then added to a monthly roster.
+We are working with some level 1 and 2 government health facilities to deliver care to their community, gaining advice on the highest need in the area.

 Meanwhile, construction for the Level 4 Clinic is in full swing.
-The new theatre building is taking shape and will soon mean more women can give birth safely, closer to home.
+The new theatre building is taking shape and will soon mean more women can give birth safely.

-The new building is at roofing stage, and the team are ready to begin the new patient ward.
-Once this is complete in September, they will begin the task of renovating the current patient ward to be a maternity ward – labour, delivery, post-natal, feeding rooms, NICU and a kangaroo care corner.
+The new building is at roofing, electrical and plumbing stage, and, once complete, the team will begin the new patient ward.
+Following this, our current patient ward will be transformed into a maternity ward – labour, delivery, post-natal, feeding rooms, NICU and a kangaroo mother care corner specifically for skin to skin.
 We have begun the process of looking for skilled staff to work onsite and are in the early stages of looking at acquiring resources and equipment so that each room is adequately supplied.

 Cents for Seeds

-We’ve just completed the second seed distribution for the year, with participants from 42 villages receiving Sim Sim seeds, a fast-growing crop with high yields.
+We’ve just completed the second seed distribution for the year, with participants from 42 villages receiving simsim (sesame), a fast-growing crop with high yields, making it suitable for both income generation and food on the table.
 These seeds don’t just produce food; they grow opportunity.
-Alongside the seed loans, each woman takes part in ongoing agronomy training, and Village Savings and Loans groups continue to meet weekly, building financial knowledge, strengthening community ties, and generating savings to prepare for the future.
+Alongside the seed loans, each woman takes part in ongoing agronomy training, and Village Savings and Loan training.
+The VSLA groups continue to meet weekly, building financial knowledge, strengthening community ties, and generating savings to prepare for the future.

 In May, the local team conducted our annual impact survey with Huber Social, which includes direct interviews with women participating in the program.

-The results are still being reported, but one preliminary snapshot showed that a woman in the program had a 50% increase in passion, 25% increase in pride, and a 25% increase in financial planning and saving skills year on year.
+The results are still being gathered, but our preliminary snapshot shows that a woman in the program had a 50% increase in passion, 25% increase in pride, and a 25% increase in financial planning and saving skills year on year.

 We are thrilled to see the measurable impact of Cents for Seeds and can’t wait to continue learning and refining the project directly informed by the feedback of villages involved.

 This year’s survey also included data from our irrigation pilot plot and rainwater harvesting systems, helping us better understand how we can support women as they adapt to changing climate conditions, and the key needs associated with water in rural communities.
-These local insights guide our program development, inform strategic conversation and assist with decision making.
+These local insights guide our program development, inform strategic conversation and assist with decision making, particularly in sustainability.

 Income Generating Groups

 Income Generating Groups have continued to grow throughout 2025.
-This quarter, our local team is preparing to begin another 15 groups, with community consultations and needs assessments already underway.
+Thanks to our incredible community (you!), our local team is preparing to begin another 16 groups, with community consultations and needs assessments already underway.
 Current projects range from animal rearing to trade skills and larger community agriculture, each designed to support sustainable, diversified sources of income.
 These efforts are helping to strengthen local economies and equip communities to face the challenge of climate change, especially the impact of reduced harvest yields.

 The 40 students in this year’s cohort have already learned how to use the sewing machines and are making dresses, shirts, shorts and skirts as they continue to develop their skills across different styles and fashions.